Healing Stories in the Bible And What They Mean For You

 Obedience to God’s laws or principles brought the blessing of good health to God’s people.

-But when they didn’t obey God and got into all kinds of trouble and disease, still “He sent out His word and healed them” (Psalms 107:19–21, NKJV).
+But even when they didn’t obey God and experienced the consequences of their actions, still “He sent out His Word and healed them” (Psalms 107:19–21, NKJV).

-And throughout the history of God’s people, we see Him promising them healing and restoration.
+And throughout their history, we see Him promising them healing and restoration.